 My company is trying to create awareness for parents.
 Football isn’t the only sport with the problem; it’s any sport.
 My son, now 12, wears 2nd Skull when he plays football, basketball, and baseball.
 My daughter, who’s 10, plays softball and loves wearing her headband.
 I feel better knowing they’re wearing 2nd Skull.

-Cover image: Federico Olivares with 2nd Skull gear.
+Opening image: Federico Olivares with 2nd Skull gear

 This article appeared in the Summer 2017 issue of Pitt Magazine.